What Are the Major Wildlife Removal Concerns in Reno, Nevada?

 We have over 255,000 people living in Reno.
 The housing market is up.
 It’s way up.
 We have so much to offer, like numerous parks, aquatics, urban forestry, casinos, and renowned restaurants.

 .
 They have nowhere to go, so many decide to stay in our neighborhoods and business districts.
 Animals like raccoons, possums, rodents, bats, squirrels, birds, snakes, skunks, lizards, iguanas, and many more can be seen living in Reno.

 Wildlife becomes a nuisance when they violate boundaries and start damaging your home or office.
 Some may build nests in your attic, eat your garden crops, dig holes in your yard, or damage the outside of your home.
 You may wonder how small animals can do so much destruction.
 Rather than get into a battle with wildlife, call professionals who can complete a thorough inspection and assess damages, remove the animal properly and according to Nevada laws, and repair damages.

-Below are examples of how our Critter Control process works for dealing with Reno nuisance wildlife.
+Below are examples of how our Critter Control process works for dealing with Reno nuisance wildlife

 You may not be able to remember the last time you saw a raccoon on your property, but they are there.
 They are nocturnal masked bandits that eat scraps they find behind restaurants and grocery stores and in your trash can.
 If they can find food and water on your property, they will build a nest nearby, often in your home.

 Raccoons climb trees, spouting, and chimneys to seek openings to your attic.
 They will also go below the home and enter through crawlspaces and under decks and porches.
 Once in your home, raccoons use their strong hands to rip and shred insulation, wallpaper, siding, drywall, and anything else they want.
 They also poop and pee in one spot, so you can imagine the pile left behind after a few days or weeks.